BrunoBicas/Obsidian-RPGLevels-Plugin/README.md

-This is a RPG plugin for Obsidian (https://obsidian.md). give you levels and achievements by susing obsidian functions rewards for multiple days of use shown level and xp next to world count
+This is a RPG plugin for Obsidian (https://obsidian.md).

+give you levels and achievements by using obsidian functions

+rewards for multiple days of use

+shown level and xp next to world count